Signs of a Good First Date

 Now if only he hadn’t dropped that bomb somewhere between the pineapple guacamole and the chorizo… but bombs, unlike an unfortunate preference for white sangria, aren’t necessarily deal breakers.

-22 thoughts on “Signs of a Good First Date
+22 Responses to “Signs of a Good First Date”

 @Katie, waiting for the recipe, I even went back and searched to see if it was on yet…